funvill/funvill.github.io/_posts/2023-02-24-idea028-finite-future-clock.md

 ---
-title: Idea 028 - Finite Future Clock
+title: "Idea 028 - Finite Future Clock"
 date: 2023-02-24 00:28:00
+categories:
+- ideas
-categories: ideas YearOfIdeas
+- YearOfIdeas
 tags:
 - keyboards
 - projects
 - ideas
 excerpt: Experience the passage of time in a new light with our death clock a stunning LED panel that visualizes the preciousness of life as it counts down Serves as a unique conversation starter and an amazing visualization of life itself
+slug: idea028-finite-future-clock

 ---

 > This post is part of [the 100 project ideas](/projects/2023-100-ideas/) project. [#The100DayProject](https://www.the100dayproject.org/).
 I am looking for feedback. <a href='#utterances-comments'>Comment</a> below or DM me via social media <a href="https://instagram.com/funvill" rel="nofollow noopener noreferrer"><i class="fab fa-fw fa-instagram" aria-hidden="true"></i><span class="label">Instagram</span></a>, <a href="https://twitter.com/funvill" rel="nofollow noopener noreferrer"><i class="fab fa-fw fa-twitter" aria-hidden="true"></i><span class="label">Twitter</span></a>.